 How AI and Social Media Data Can Help Build Citizen-Centric Cities

-Earlier this year, a video showing a passenger being dragged off a United Airlines flight sparked a massive social media campaign against United.
+Earlier in 2017, a video showing a passenger being dragged off a United Airlines flight sparked a massive social media campaign against United.
 The feedback on social platforms was so negative and so widespread the company lost hundreds of millions of dollars in market valuation in less than a week.